Category: Property Management

 Faucets, countertops, tubs/showers, cabinetry, and flooring are the more costly projects but can make a huge difference when getting a renter.
 The least that can be done is making sure these amenities are clean.

-Homeadvisor has a helpful overview guide on costs
+Homeadvisor has a helpful overview guide

 The most common renovation requests we get in the kitchen are gas/stove range, refrigerator, and cabinetry work.
 If these appliances were ordered and installed not too long ago, one of the best options is to do a deep clean to give that novel feeling.

 If we’re talking about full renovations, much of the costs will come from designing, installation, and appliances.